Thank you to the North Carolina Justice Center for updating the below content with North Carolina information.

 U.S. Citizenship and Immigration Services (USCIS)

 USCIS will reissue certain documents at a cost.
 If you lost documents because of a storm and, due to that disaster, are unable to pay the form fees you may request a Fee Waiver (see below) along with the appropriate form.
+Fee waivers are granted in limited situations, one of which is if the applicant is suffering financial hardship.
+The applicant would have to document and explain the financial hardship in order to have the waiver considered.
 Common forms are downloadable from the USCIS website (see list below) or you can request that they be mailed to you by calling 1-800-870-3676.
 For more information, call USCIS Customer Support at 1-800-375-5283.

 – Fee Waiver.
 Form I-912: https://www.uscis.gov/i-912.
 Be sure to include evidence of the natural disaster’s effect on your loss of documentation.